sorrowstarlight/sorrowstarlight/README.md

  i only friend/followback friends,, so if i ignored a request dont take it to heart!! just talk2 me more,,i suck at starting convos w people im notclose with so umm sorryok

- i dont have dni i just block people if i feel like it,,, its easier 4 me ,,,gomenasai okk (ᵕ -ᴗ-)
+ i dont have a dni i just block people if i feel like it,,, its easier 4 me ,,,gomenasai okk (ᵕ -ᴗ-)

 <p align=center> <a href=https://linktr.ee/flowersforbrains>linktree</a> ㅤ/ <a href=https://sorrowstarlight.atabook.org/>atabook</a> </p>